2018 Illinois Senate election: District 27

 On November 27, 2017, Rooney filed to run for retention.
-Democrats Joe Sonnefeldt and Ann Gillespie have filed to run for the Democratic nomination.
+Democrats Joe Sonnefeldt and Ann Gillespie filed to run for the Democratic nomination.

 District 29

-Democrat Julie Morrison has represented the 29th district since 2013.
-The 29th district includes all or parts of Arlington Heights, Buffalo Grove, Bannockburn, Deerfield, Glencoe, Glenview, Highland Park, Lake Bluff, Lake Forest, Lincolnshire, Northbrook and North Chicago.
+Democrat Julie Morrison had represented the 29th district since 2013.
+The 29th district includes all or parts of Arlington Heights, Buffalo Grove, Bannockburn, Deerfield, Glencoe, Glenview, Highland Park, Lake Bluff, Lake Forest, Lincolnshire, Northbrook, and North Chicago.
 On November 27, 2017, Morrison filed to run for reelection.
 Republican Barrett Davie also filed.

 District 30

-Democrat Terry Link has represented the 30th district since 1997.
-The 30th district includes all or part of the municipalities of Beach Park, Buffalo Grove, Green Oaks, Lincolnshire, Mundelein, North Chicago, Riverwoods, Wheeling, Vernon Hills and Waukegan.
+Democrat Terry Link had represented the 30th district since 1997.
+The 30th district includes all or part of the municipalities of Beach Park, Buffalo Grove, Green Oaks, Lincolnshire, Mundelein, North Chicago, Riverwoods, Wheeling, Vernon Hills, and Waukegan.
 On November 27, 2017, Link filed to run for reelection.
 Republican candidate Soojae Lee also filed.

 District 32

-Republican Pamela Althoff has represented the 32nd District since her appointment in March 2003.
-The 32nd district includes all or parts of Harvard, Marengo, Woodstock, Bull Valley, Wonder Lake, Illinois, Greenwood, McHenry, Fox Lake, Spring Grove, Johnsburg and Lakemoor.
+Republican Pamela Althoff had represented the 32nd District since her appointment in March 2003.
+The 32nd district includes all or parts of Harvard, Marengo, Woodstock, Bull Valley, Wonder Lake, Illinois, Greenwood, McHenry, Fox Lake, Spring Grove, Johnsburg, and Lakemoor.

-Althoff has chosen to run for the McHenry County Board instead of seeking reelection to the Illinois Senate.
-Craig Wilcox and John Reinert, both members of the McHenry County Board, filed to run for the Republican nomination, but Reinert has since withdrawn.
-McHenry Township Assessor, is the sole Democratic candidate.
+Althoff chose to run for the McHenry County Board instead of seeking reelection to the Illinois Senate.
+Craig Wilcox and John Reinert, both members of the McHenry County Board, filed to run for the Republican nomination, but Reinert withdrew.
+Mary Mahaday, McHenry Township Assessor, was the sole Democratic candidate.

 District 33

-Republican Karen McConnaughay has represented the 33rd district since 2013.
-The 33rd district includes all or parts of Geneva, St. Charles, West Dundee, Hampshire, Huntley, Carpentersville, Lake in the Hills and Algonquin.
+Republican Karen McConnaughay had represented the 33rd district since 2013.
+The 33rd district includes all or parts of Geneva, St. Charles, West Dundee, Hampshire, Huntley, Carpentersville, Lake in the Hills, and Algonquin.
 On November 27, 2017, McConnaughay filed to run for reelection.
 Democratic candidate Nancy Zettler also filed.

-McConnaughay would go on to win her primary election but later announce her retirement.
+McConnaughay would go on to win her primary election, but later announced her retirement.
 She would retire on September 3, 2018.
-Don DeWitte, former St. Charles, Illinois Mayor and alderman, was then appointed to her seat.
+Don DeWitte, former St. Charles, Illinois mayor and alderman, was then appointed to her seat.

 District 35

-Republican Dave Syverson has been a member of the Illinois Senate since 1993.
-He currently represents the 35th district which includes South Beloit, Rockton, Poplar Grove, Cherry Valley, Rockford, Genoa, DeKalb, Sycamore, Cortland, Hinckley, Maple Park, and Campton Hills.
+Republican Dave Syverson had been a member of the Illinois Senate since 1993.
+He represented the 35th district, which includes South Beloit, Rockton, Poplar Grove, Cherry Valley, Rockford, Genoa, DeKalb, Sycamore, Cortland, Hinckley, Maple Park, and Campton Hills.
 On November 27, 2017, Syverson filed to run for reelection.
 No other candidates filed to run.

 District 36

-Republican Neil Anderson has represented the 36th district since 2013.
-The 36th district, located in Western Illinois, includes all or parts of Savanna, Morrison, Sterling, Rock Falls, Port Byron, Hillsdale, Silvis, East Moline, Moline and Coal Valley, Rock Island, Milan, Taylor Ridge and Andalusia.
-The 36th is the most Democratic seat held by a Republican.
+Republican Neil Anderson had represented the 36th district since 2013.
+The 36th district, located in Western Illinois, includes all or parts of Savanna, Morrison, Sterling, Rock Falls, Port Byron, Hillsdale, Silvis, East Moline, Moline, Coal Valley, Rock Island, Milan, Taylor Ridge, and Andalusia.
+The 36th was the most Democratic seat held by a Republican.

 On November 27, 2017, Anderson filed to run for reelection.
 One week later, Gregg Johnson, former president of AFSCME Local 46, filed to run for the Democratic nomination.